Credentialing Denials: 8 Common Reasons and How to Avoid Them

 3. Authorization and Pre-Certification Breakdowns

-Missing or delayed authorizations can lead to claim denials, especially in cases where payer protocols require pre-approval for certain services.
+Missing or delayed authorizations can lead to claim denials, especially when payer protocols require pre-approval for certain services.

 Providers must establish clear procedures for obtaining and documenting authorizations and pre-certifications to ensure compliance.

-For instance, healthcare institutions like hospitals can create a protocol for a team member to double-check all patient authorizations before submitting a claim.
+For instance, healthcare institutions like hospitals can create a protocol requiring a team member to double-check all patient authorizations before submitting a claim.

 Additionally, they can also use automated systems that track authorization status and send reminders to prevent breakdowns in this area.